stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

 yet discussed, in particular matrices stored in Math's special arena memory or matrices stored on a GPU.
-In either case, it is expedient to not write explicit overloads for all the different types that a function might accept, but limit them with template meta-programs.
+In either case, it is expedient to not write explicit overloads for all the different types that a function might accept, but limit them with template metaprograms.

 For instance, if only base Eigen types are allowed, then a function that takes column vector types could be defined as follows: